 Developed by Capcom, the Resident Evil series premiered on March 30, 1996 on the PlayStation.
-The original title was created by Shinji Mikami, inspired by both the NES game Sweet Home, which it was originally intended to be a remake or spiritual successor of George Romero's Living Dead films and the NES game Sweet Home.
-As of February 29, 2008, it is estimated that the series has sold 34.5 million units.
+The original Resident Evil was created by Shinji Mikami, inspired by both the NES game Sweet Home, which it was originally intended to be a remake or spiritual successor of George Romero's Living Dead films.
+As of September 2013, the Resident Evil video game series has sold over 60 million units worldwide.

 Resident Evil is known as Biohazard in Japan, where it originated.
 Capcom at first thought it was going to be a small "niche" project that they would keep up with mostly for their own enjoyment.
 Then the accumulated sales of the original Resident Evil game on the Sega Saturn and PlayStation reached over 5 million copies.
 Henceforth, it became one of Capcom's main series, and several titles have been remade, due to the high popularity with fans.